Stories of Technology, Innovation, & Entrepreneurship in the Southeast

 The use cases for the vibration technology keep growing from drying to deicing.

 “This technology has a lot of applications.
 We applied the drying technology to the ceiling tile industry, with textiles, and with carpets.
-We applied this technology to dry human solid waste for the International Space Station.
-We are making the world’s first combo clothes washer and dryer for space applications,” said UTS Founder, Ayyoub Momen.
+Then, we applied this technology to dry human solid waste for the International Space Station.
+Additionally, we are making the world’s first combo clothes washer and dryer for space applications,” said UTS Founder, Ayyoub Momen.
 “More recently, we applied our vibrational technology to do the defrosting in refrigeration cycles, which led to the partnership with TVA.”

 The pilot testing for this project is expected to begin in October 2025.